Vintage snowmobile show sees smaller than normal turnout - FortSaskOnline.com

 This is the event's 14th year.
 It used to be a vintage snowmobile show and swap, so people could bring parts to buy and sell, but that was stopped a few years ago.

 In order to enter the show, the snowmobile must be 25 years or older.
-The oldest snowmobile of the day was a blue, 1967 Snow Trap which belongs to Kevin Steeves from Sherwood Park.
+The oldest snowmobile of the day was a blue, 1967 Sno Trac which belongs to Kevin Steeves from Sherwood Park.

 "It's a hobby that turned into an obsession," he explained.
 "I spend more time on a snowmobile than on anything else."